migsc/cmdeagle/issues.md

     - [feature] [init] [major]
     - The `init` command should support creating a minimal/bare template project, without sample commands or scripts, for advanced users who want to start from scratch.

-- `init` command: skip interactive prompts when arguments are provided
+- `init` command: properly skip interactive prompts when arguments are provided
     - [feature] [init] [minor] [usability]
     - If all required arguments are passed to the `init` command, it should skip interactive prompts and use the provided values, streamlining automation and scripting.
+    - But if only some of the arguments are passed, we need to still launch the interactive initialization.

+- Add support for  updating shell files on users' behalf for autocompletion of commands [feature] [minor]

 - Add a new `debug` command
     - [feature] [debug] [major]